tjesi/TTM4205/README.md

-**This will be the official course website for TTM4205 Secure Cryptographic Implementations.**
+**This will be the official course website for TTM4205 Secure Cryptographic Implementations fall 2023.**

 ## Course Description